November 28, 2015

 The successful release of Star Wars in 1977 led to a new interest in space properties.
 Filmation’s Lou Scheimer, a fan of the original strip, acquired the film rights and began production on a live-action television film written by former Star Trek scribe Samuel A. Peeples for NBC.
 Deemed too complex to film live, Filmation planned to change it to an animated movie.
-However, when they ran into budgetary issues involving the computers used to render the spaceship effects, one of the first uses of a computer in traditional animation.
-Dino De Laurentiis, who wanted the live-action film rights to the property, came to an agreement with Filmation to provide funding in exchange for the rights.
+However, when they ran into budgetary issues involving the computers used to render the spaceship effects; one of the first uses of a computer in traditional animation.
+Dino De Laurentiis, who wanted the live-action film rights to the property, came to an agreement with Filmation to provide funding to Filmation for their animated adaptation in exchange for the live-action rights.
 De Laurentiss’ film ended up being 1980’s Flash Gordon.

 |Zarkov, Flash and Dale upon arrival on Mongo.|